 The requirements apply to certain foodstuffs and foodstuffs derived from those foodstuffs.

-This includes ranges of nuts including peanuts, pistachios and other nuts from certain country.
+This includes ranges of nuts, including peanuts, pistachios and other nuts from certain countries.

-There are specific restrictions and conditions attaching to import of products in the following areas.
+There are specific restrictions and conditions attached to the import of products in the following areas.

 - Chilly products,